jschmidtnj/mywebsite/plugins/gatsby-plugin-amp-generator/README.md

-# gatsby-plugin-html2amp
+# gatsby-plugin-amp-generator

-Create AMP(Accelerated Mobile Pages) for your Gatsby site by using [html2amp](https://github.com/tomoyukikashiro/html2amp)
+Create AMP(Accelerated Mobile Pages) for your Gatsby site by using [amplify](https://github.com/rkazakov/ampify)

 ## Install